KUM-Kiel/6d6gui/README.md

 * Please keep in mind that the current release is pre-alpha.
 * The Script will install a separate version for both operating systems.
 * Future releases will extend the supported operating systems with conversions like `6d6mseed`.
+* Scripted use of `6d6segy` is also in development.
 * A version for MacOs is planned, but not yet available.
 * We're thankful for every constructive criticism and if you have an idea for future functionalities, please contact us at `kum@kum-kiel.de`.